-UPDATE: The Consortium* supports the reauthorization of Federal MIECHV funding, which is set to expire in September of 2017.
+UPDATE: The Consortium* supports the reauthorization of Federal MIECHV funding, which expired on September 30, 2017.
 The LA County Board of Supervisors also supports MIECHV reauthorization.
 Please see the Board of Supervisors’ motion affirming the County’s support for MIECHV, unanimously passed on May 23, 2017.

 For information on MIECHV and advocacy resources related to MIECHV reauthorization, please visit the National Home Visiting Coalition’s website.
 For California-specific advocacy resources related to MIECHV reauthorization, please visit Children Now’s website.

 Maternal, Infant, and Early Childhood Home Visitation (MIECHV) Program: “Maternal, Infant, and Early Childhood Home Visiting supports pregnant women and families and helps at-risk parents of children from birth to kindergarten entry tap the resources and hone the skills they need to raise children who are physically, socially and emotionally healthy and ready to learn.
 HRSA [Health Resources and Services Administration], in close partnership with the Administration for Children and Families (ACF), funds States, territories and tribal entities to develop and implement voluntary, evidence-based home visiting programs using models that are proven to improve child health and to be cost effective.
 These programs improve maternal and child health, prevent child abuse and neglect, encourage positive parenting, and promote child development and school readiness.” – Health Resources and Services Administration (HRSA) MIECHV page

 - Full text of the 2010 Patient Protection and Affordable Care Act (ACA) legislation (MIECHV Program provision is provided for in Title II, Subtitle L, Section 2951 – pages 216-225)